zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 “Staff” (staff) can refer to anyone who works at a company or in an organization.
 In the case of schools, “staff” could refer to the teachers, but here it refers to everyone who works at the school who is not a teach er.
 That would include the janitors, the people in the kitchen, the administra tors – that is, the principal and other leaders of the school –and so forth.

 The meeting Roberto organized is all about “school security” (security).
 The word “security” can refer to a couple of different thing s.
 Here it refers to keeping people at the school safe.
 “School security” would be keep ing the faculty, staff, and students safe so that there are no injuries, and mo re importantly that no one gets killed.
-Sadly, in the past several decades, there h ave been several cases where people have died at schools, usually because people  outside of the school have brought guns and killed them, though sometimes it c an be students in the school itself.
+Sadly, in the past several decades, there h ave been several cases where people have died at schools, usually because people  outside of the school have brought guns and killed them, though sometimes it can be students in the school itself.

 One of the people at the meeting, Ginny, says, “But  we already have controlled access to school buildings, and all of the staff an d faculty wear ID badges.”
 The term “controlled access” (access) refers to a syste m in a building where only the people who are supposed to be in certain parts of t he building are allowed to go into those parts.
 It’s another way of saying a syst em of locks that prevent people who are not supposed to be in certain rooms or cert ain parts of the building from getting into those places.